texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/botnroll_api.md

 `void obstacleEmitters(boolean state)`

 This turns on and off the LEDs which are used for obstacle detection.

-This could be useful if, for instance, you wanted to try to control the robot using a television remote (an infrared one).

 {{ site.data.alerts.tip }}
 If `void obstacleEmitters(true)` is not called at the start of your program, then using the obstacle sensors on your robot may not work.